 One of the benefits of OpenShift Origin are the installers that automate the process of installing OpenShift.
-Those wanting to install OpenShift 3.x can find those playbooks here.
-The OpenShift 4.x Installer is here.
+Tools to help you get started:

 OpenShift isn’t just a way of running Kubernetes, it’s a methodology for developing microservices and applications for Kubernetes.
 OpenShift strongly emphasizes a blueprint methodology, in which starter projects are offered to developers as a menu of options that can be spun up as stubs via a wizard.
 A developer can quick-start a new project from a menu of languages, from Java and Wildfly to Ruby on Rails or Python, and end up with a git repository that can be automatically built and deployed by OpenShift.

 This process is their Source to Image or “S2I” process.
 S2I is a transition mechanism for replacing the Cartridge system in OpenShift 2.0, which was not a Kubernetes distribution, but a too-early-to-be-ubiquitous attempt at a PaaS from RedHat.
 With the introduction of OpenShift 3.0, and a move to docker, containers, and Kubernetes, RedHat reimagining their PaaS offering, and in 4.0, has further refined its approach in this fast-moving space.

 OpenShift Kubernetes Engine is a RedHat strategy to get their foot in the door with developers who are working to implement a container or cloud-native strategy in their organization, need professional support, and need to prove that this rather expensive PaaS solution is going to solve real problems in the organization.